QubesOS/qubes-doc/user/security-in-qubes/vm-sudo.md

         ResultInactive=yes
         ResultActive=yes

-    - NetworkManager configuration from normal user (nm-applet)
+    - NetworkManager configuration from normal user (`nm-applet`).
-    - updates installation (gpk-update-viewer)
+    - Updates installation (`gpk-update-viewer`).
-    - user can use pkexec just like sudo Note: above is needed mostly because Qubes user GUI session isn't treated by PolicyKit/logind as "local" session because of the way in which X server and session is started.
+    - User can use pkexec just like sudo Note: above is needed mostly because Qubes user GUI session isn't treated by PolicyKit/logind as "local" session because of the way in which X server and session is started.
       Perhaps we will address this issue in the future, but this is really low priority.
       Patches welcomed anyway.

-3. Empty root password
+3. Empty root password:
-    - used for access to 'root' account from text console (`qvm-console-dispvm`) - the only way to access the VM when GUI isn't working
+    - Used for access to 'root' account from text console (`qvm-console-dispvm`) - the only way to access the VM when GUI isn't working.
-    - can be used for easy 'su -' from user to root
+    - Can be used for easy 'su -' from user to root.

 Replacing passwordless root access with Dom0 user prompt
 --------------------------------------------------------